Lithuania: Etymology

 Artūras Dubonis proposed another hypothesis, that Lietuva relates to the word leičiai (plural of leitis).
 From the middle of the 13th century, leičiai were a distinct warrior social group of the Lithuanian society subordinate to the Lithuanian ruler or the state itself.
-The word leičiai is used in the 14–16th century historical sources as an ethnonym for Lithuanians (but not Samogitians) and is still used, usually poetically or in historical contexts, in the Latvian language, which is closely related to Lithuanian.
+The word leičiai is used in 14–16th century historical sources as an ethnonym for Lithuanians (but not Samogitians) and is still used, usually poetically or in historical contexts, in the Latvian language, which is closely related to Lithuanian.

 History

+Early history and Baltic tribes

-The first people settled in the territory of Lithuania after the last glacial period in the 10th millennium BC: Kunda, Neman and Narva cultures.
-They were traveling hunters and did not form stable settlements.
-In the 8th millennium BC, the climate became much warmer, and forests developed.
-The inhabitants of what is now Lithuania then travelled less and engaged in local hunting, gathering and fresh-water fishing.
-Agriculture did not emerge until the 3rd millennium BC due to a harsh climate and terrain and a lack of suitable tools to cultivate the land.
-Crafts and trade also started to form at this time.
-Over a millennium, the Indo-Europeans, who arrived in the 3rd – 2nd millennium BC, mixed with the local population and formed various Baltic tribes.
+The history of Lithuania dates back to settlements founded about 10,000 years ago.
+The first people settled in the territory of Lithuania after the Last Glacial Period in the 10th millennium BC: Kunda, Neman and Narva cultures.
+They were traveling hunters.
+In the 8th millennium BC the climate became warmer and forests developed.
+The inhabitants of what is now Lithuania travelled less and engaged in local hunting, gathering and fresh-water fishing.
+The Indo-Europeans, who arrived in the 3rd – 2nd millennium BC, mixed with the local population and formed various Baltic tribes.
+The Balts did not maintain close cultural or political contacts with the Roman Empire, while maintaining trade contacts via the Amber Road.

-The Baltic tribes did not maintain close cultural or political contacts with the Roman Empire, but they did maintain trade contacts (see Amber Road).
-Tacitus, in his study Germania, described the Aesti people, inhabitants of the south-eastern Baltic Sea shores who were probably Balts, around the year 97 AD.
-The Western Balts differentiated and became known to outside chroniclers first.
-Ptolemy in the 2nd century AD knew of the Galindians and Yotvingians, and early medieval chroniclers mentioned Old Prussians, Curonians and Semigallians.

-The Lithuanian language is considered to be very conservative for its close connection to Indo-European roots.
-It is believed to have differentiated from the Latvian language, the most closely related existing language, around the 7th century.
-Traditional Lithuanian pagan customs and mythology, with many archaic elements, were long preserved.
-Rulers' bodies were cremated up until the conversion to Christianity: the descriptions of the cremation ceremonies of the grand dukes Algirdas and Kęstutis have survived.